ktoso/rx-wiki/How-To-Use.md

         { println "--- Error ---\n" + it.getMessage()})
 ```

-See more information on [[Error Handling|Observable-Operators-ErrorHandling]] including functions such as `onErrorResumeNext()` which allows providing default sequences to continue with in event of error.
+See more information on [[Error Handling|ErrorHandling-Operators]] including functions such as `onErrorResumeNext()` which allows providing default sequences to continue with in event of error.